sckott/beer_recipes/_posts/2016-03-06-cascadian-ipa_v0.2.md

 + 3 oz Columbus (US Saaz instead?) (already got)
 + 2.5 oz Nugget (already got) (2 oz Chinook -> Nugget)
++ 1.25 oz Perle (instead of Simcoe)
-+ 2 oz Simcoe
++ 0.75 oz Fuggles (instead of Simcoe)

 ### Other

-* yeast: probably pub, ask about using A01 House, canned 29 Dec '15
+* yeast: Imperial A01 House
+* 1 tsp.
+Irish moss

+### Boil

+* 75 minutes

 ### Steps:

-1. Warmed up water in pot on stove to 152 degrees F. Then poured all malt in together into the cooler, and poured enough water on top of the malts to cover them.
+1. I'm doing all grain, so I use a mash tun.
+Warmed up water in pot on stove to 151 degrees F. Then poured the whole three malts together into the cooler, and poured enough water on top of the malts to cover them.
 I stirred occasionally and measured temperature.
 If it was too cold I put in some hot water.
-After 70 min., vorlofted 3 times, sparged with hotter water (165 deg F) twice (each time resting for about 10 min.), and added back to pot each time.
-2. Brought volume in pot up to about 5.2 gallons.
+After 90 min., vorlofted ~ 10 minutes, fly sparged with hotter water (170ish deg F), and added back to pot, ended up with about 6.5 gallons.
 3. Add
 	+ 0.25 oz.
-Columbus hops
+US Saaz hops
 	+ 0.25 oz.
-Simcoe hops
+Perle hops
 3. Bring to boil.
 3. Add
 	+ 0.5 oz.
 Nuggett hops
+	+ 2 tsp. burton water salts
-4. Boil for 30 min.
+4. Boil for 45 min.
 5. Add
 	+ 0.25 oz.
-Columbus hops
+US Saaz hops
 6. Boil for 20 min.
-7. At 15 left to go put in the copper tubing apparatus to sterilize for the last 15 min. of boil (optional if you have one)
-8. After 20 min, add
+8. After 20 min (at 10 min. remaining), add
+	+ 1 tbsp irish moss
 	+ 1 oz.
-Chinook hops
+Nugget hops
 	+ 1 oz.
-Columbus hops
+US Saaz hops
+	+ put in copper tubing apparatus to sterilize
 9. Boil for 5 minutes
 10. Add
 	+ 0.75 oz.
-Simcoe hops
+Fuggles hops
 11. Boil for 5 min.
 12. Add
 	+ 1 oz.
-Simcoe hops
+Perle hops
 12. Remove pot from stove and cool down as fast as possible to temperature ideal for the yeast - I used the copper tubing I put in the boil earlier.
 13. Transfer cooled down wort to primary fermenter
-14. Put in yeast when temperature is right (Wyeast 1272 - American Ale II yeast, pitch yeast at 65 degrees F).
+	* measure gravity (OG)
+14. Pitched yeast at ~64 degrees F
 15. At start of secondary fermentation after primary (7 days later), add
 	+ 1 oz.
-Chinook hops
+Nugget hops
 	+ 1.5 oz.
-Columbus hops
+US Saaz hops
-16. Just before bottling, boiled 3/4 c. corn sugar, added to mix, and then bottled.
+16. Just before bottling, used 1.5 c. light DME